Witch Island: Gamage History

 Along with the one Thomas Gamage, there was one brother John Gamage.
 The end of the 17th century in England was a tumultuous one with religious differences at the centerpiece.
-John's participation is unknown but, he escaped for America before he could be exiled and became an early settler of Ipswich, Massachusetts in the late 1600s.
+John's participation is unknown, but he escaped for America before he could be exiled and became an early settler of Ipswich, Massachusetts, in the late 1600s.
 The family settled and grew in Massachusetts.
 John had five children: John, Nathaniel, Mary, Joshua and Sarah.

 John's fourth child, Joshua was a weaver in Cambridge, Massachusetts.
 He was born prior to 1700 and died after 1744.
 He married Deborah Wyeth and she gave him 10 children: Mary, Nathaniel, William, Ruth, Sarah, John, Martha, Rebecca, Elizabeth and Daniel.
 Mary perished an infant, making Nathaniel the eldest child.

 Dr. Nathaniel Gamage (b 1712), married Mary Norwood.
 He travelled to England for settle an estate left to the family by their ancestors.
 Rumored to get press-ganged into the English Navy, Dr. Gamage vanished and was never heard from again.
 After his disappearance, Mary Norwood Gamage returned with her children to Rockport, Massachusetts.
 In 1795, she removed to Bristol, Maine to live on the family farm.
 They were noted early settlers of South Bristol and the first of the Gamage family in Maine.
 She lived until the ripe age of 104, sharp of mind to the end.

 William Gamage (1714-1783), Joshua's next oldest behind Nathaniel, married Abigail Cook in 1746.
-The settled in Watertown, Massachusetts and had eight children: William, Abigail (died young), Samuel, Joshua, Daniel (died young), Abigail, Daniel and John.
+The settled in Watertown, Massachusetts, and had eight children: William, Abigail (died young), Samuel, Joshua, Daniel (died young), Abigail, Daniel and John.

-Now, William's fourth child, Joshua (1753-1843), was a drummer in Thomas Gardner (politician)'s regiment at the Battle of Bunker Hill.
+Now, William's fourth child, Joshua (1753-1843), was a drummer in Thomas Gardner's regiment at the Battle of Bunker Hill.
 Born in Cambridge, Joshua became the second known of the Gamage family to settle in Maine.
-He married Mary Beaton of Cambridge and, together the raised their family in Fryeburg, Maine.
+He married Mary Beaton of Cambridge, and together they raised their family in Fryeburg, Maine.
 Their children were: Joshua, Mary, Anna (died at 4 years old), Abigail (died at 2 years old), Anna (born a week after Anna died), Amelia, Abigail, Martha, Rebecca, John, Sarah, William, Susan and Caleb.
-William remarried after Mary passed in 1825; however, he had no children with Hannah Gordon.
+William remarried after Mary died in 1825; however, he had no children with Hannah Gordon.